arcuru/cmprss/README.md

 **Mirrored on [GitHub](https://github.com/arcuru/cmprss) and [Codeberg](https://codeberg.org/arcuru/cmprss).
 GitHub is the official repo, but use either repo to contribute.
 Issues can't be synced so there may be some duplicates.**

-**Status: Alpha.**
-CLI is relatively stable but likely contains bugs, and there may be future breaking changes.

 A compression multi-tool for the command line.
 Replace `tar` with something you can remember.
 [Relevant XKCD](https://xkcd.com/1168/).